State Street, JPMorgan, Ameriprise bid for Deutsche unit

-NEW YORK State Street Corp (STT.N), JPMorgan Chase (JPM.N) and Ameriprise Financial (AMP.N) are among the finalists in the bidding process for Deutsche Bank AG's DBKGN.UL asset management division, according to sources familiar with discussions.
+NEW YORK, Jan 19 State Street Corp (STT.N), JPMorgan Chase (JPM.N) and Ameriprise Financial (AMP.N) are among the finalists in the bidding process for Deutsche Bank AG's DBKGN.UL asset management division, according to sources familiar with discussions.

-The Frankfurt-based bank said in November that it was considering the sale of many of its global asset management businesses due to new regulation, rising costs and increasing competition expected to weigh on future earnings.
+The Frankfurt-based bank said in November that it was considering the sale of many of its global asset management businesses due to new regulation, rising costs and increasing competition expected to weigh on future earnings [ID:nL6E7NG0D7].

 Deutsche expects the unit could fetch more than $2.58 billion (2 billion euros), two sources told Reuters last Thursday.
 [ID:nL6E8CC1RJ] Final bids are due by late February.